 Flooding around Bridge #2 on April 16, 2018 – no bridges washed away in this significant rainfall which brought water levels up 24 inches on the river.

 The first bridge to be completed was Bridge #1 which has a span over the river of 26 feet and a total length including ramps of 56 feet.
 This bridge was begun in the Summer of 2017 and completed in the October 2017.

 Bridge #2 was started soon after that – and was a much more ambitious project.
 The span across the river was 26 feet, and the west ramp was 24 feet, but the east side crossed over persistent wetlands and the decision was made to extend the bridge with level boardwalks on top of piers.
-The length of the pier boardwalk was 48 feet in addition to the 24 foot west ramp and the 26 foot bridge span for a total length of 98 feet.
+The length of the pier boardwalk is 46 feet in addition to the 24 foot west ramp and the 26 foot bridge span for a total length of 96 feet.

-Donations are open once again (http://runsignup.com/jjtrail/donate) for 2019 to Fund The Finish Line which includes Bridge #3 (45 feet total length, 26 foot span) and ten new boardwalks in wet spots on the trail totaling nearly 300 linear feet.
+Donations are open once again (http://runsignup.com/jjtrail/donate) for Fall 2019 to Finish The Course which includes Bridge #3 (45 feet total length, 28 foot span) and two remaining boardwalks on the trail over the wetlands, mud, and rocky drainage spots.

-Note: Donations are still open – we hope our estimates bear out, but there is always the possibility of unexpected costs or an increase in project scope.
+Note: Donations are open – we hope our cost estimates bear out, but there is always the possibility of unexpected costs or an increase in project scope.